PHeonix25/management-handbook/realstuff/myschedule.md

 <img class="timemanagement" src="TimeManagement.png" alt="Calendar Snapshot" />
 <!-- markdownlint-enable MD033 -->

+> _Sorry, in Markdown+GitBook, there doesn't seem to be much control on the size of an image after they render the Markdown for me.
+They strip out all the standard tricks that I know.
+For now, feel free to right-click, "Save as", or "open in a new tab" if you want to see a bigger version._

 * `Yellow` is time set aside for working with my peers or working on team projects.
 * `Blue` is "me time"; I've chosen what goes in those slots, and it's sometimes strategic, sometimes operational.
 * `Red` is an appraisal of someone reporting to me, right there in the middle on Wednesday.